aws-amplify/docs/docs/lib/debugging/fragments/ios/dev-menu/usage.md

-To access the developer menu during a debug build of your app, long press the screen.
+Long press the screen to access the developer menu during a debug build of your app.